Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-refactoring.md

 ### !challenge
 * type: checkbox
 * id: b53afd64-55e1-4670-8d3b-bce1ca3b8872
-* title: Refactoring with Copilot Concerns
+* title: Copilot in Projects Pt.
+2 - Refactoring

 ##### !question
 Select the refactoring steps below where Copilot may **not** be useful.